-- " Non-technical summary, - " Detailed description of project activities and the justification of the project, - " The exploration and analysis of alternatives, - " The analysis of the initial state of the site including the natural environment, socio-economic and human characteristics, - " Analysis of impacts including direct, indirect, temporary, permanent, and cumulative impacts on the environment and society in general, - " Verification of project compliance with applicable policies, laws, regulations, and standards, including ratified international conventions, - " Public participation and stakeholder engagement activities and meetings, - " Analysis of mitigation, attenuation, repair and compensation measures, - " Estimation of residual impacts, - Financial estimate of induced environmental cost, - " And an environmental and social management plan with a detailed budget.
+- " Verification of project compliance with applicable policies, laws, regulations, and standards, including ratified international conventions, - " Inventory and description of project impacts on the environment, - " And, envisaged mitigation measures. - " The exploration and analysis of alternatives, - " The analysis of the initial state of the site including the natural environment, socio-economic and human characteristics, - " Analysis of impacts including direct, indirect, temporary, permanent, and cumulative impacts on the environment and society in general, - " Verification of project compliance with applicable policies, laws, regulations, and standards, including ratified international conventions, - " Public participation and stakeholder engagement activities and meetings, - " Analysis of mitigation, attenuation, repair and compensation measures, - " Estimation of residual impacts, - " Financial estimate of induced environmental cost, - " And an environmental and social management plan with a detailed budget.